← More about keyboards

 1. Discussion: Submit a feature request or start a thread on the r/olkb subreddit or on Discord to scope out interest.

-2. Userspace prototype: Develop the feature initially as a userspace library, if feasible, and share it with others.
+2. Module prototype: Develop the feature initially as a module, if feasible, and share it with others.
 This is a great way to experiment and get early feedback.

 3. Move to core: Refactor the feature as a core QMK feature on your local copy of the qmk_firmware repo.
 Write documentation (docs/) and unit tests (tests/).
 Check how the feature operates when used in combination with other features.